Individual Contributor License Agreement (v1.0)

 10. Voluntary Nature of Contribution

-The Contributor acknowledges that they make their Contributions voluntarily, without expectation of remuneration, financial compensation, or formal recognition from Guardia, its partners, or project users.
+The Contributor acknowledges that they make their Contributions voluntarily, without expectation of remuneration, financial compensation or formal recognition by Guardia, its partners or project users.

-Signing this CLA does not establish any employment, partnership, representation, or mandate relationship between the Contributor and Guardia.
-This agreement does not create any obligation for continuous service provision, nor any labor, social security, or tax rights of any nature.
+The signing of this CLA does not establish any employment, partnership, representation, partnership or mandate relationship between the Contributor and Guardia.
+This agreement does not create any obligation for continued service provision, nor labor, social security or tax rights of any nature.

-The Contributor acknowledges that Guardia has no obligation to review, accept, use, incorporate, or distribute their Contributions in any Project, even if they are technically correct, compatible with the platform's architecture, or in compliance with the coding standards used.
+The Contributor acknowledges that Guardia has no obligation to review, accept, use, incorporate or distribute their Contributions in any Project, even if these are technically correct, compatible with the platform architecture or in compliance with the coding standards used.

-The decision about accepting, modifying, rejecting, or discarding a Contribution lies solely with the Project's maintainer team, indicated by the CODEOWNERS file present in the corresponding repository or, in its absence, by the Steering Committee.
-This decision will be made based on technical, strategic criteria, alignment with the roadmap, and the interests of the community and organization.
+The decision on acceptance, modification, rejection or disposal of a Contribution lies exclusively with the maintenance team of Guardia's Projects, indicated by the CODEOWNERS file present in the corresponding repository or, in its absence, by the Steering Committee.
+This decision will be made based on technical, strategic criteria, alignment with the roadmap and with the interests of the community and organization.

-This Agreement does not grant the Contributor any legitimate expectation of acceptance or permanence of the Contribution, nor does it generate any obligation of notification or justification from Guardia regarding the final destination of the submitted material.
+This Agreement does not grant the Contributor any legitimate expectation of acceptance or permanence of the Contribution, nor generates notification or justification obligation by Guardia regarding the final destination of submitted material.

 12. Assignment

-The Contributor agrees that Guardia may, at its sole discretion, assign this Agreement, in whole or in part, as well as all rights, obligations, licenses, and responsibilities arising therefrom, to any third party that assumes, formally or informally, the governance, maintenance, support, or continuity of one or more of the organization's Projects.
+The Contributor agrees that Guardia may, at its sole discretion, assign this Agreement, in whole or in part, as well as all rights, obligations, licenses and responsibilities arising from it, to any third party that assumes, formally or informally, the governance, maintenance, support or continuity of one or more Projects of the organization.

-Such assignment may occur, including, in contexts of corporate reorganization, merger, spin-off, acquisition, incorporation, asset transfer, or creation of foundations or specific managing entities for the Projects.
-Guardia may make this assignment without the need for prior consent from the Contributor, provided that the third-party assignee fully assumes the terms and commitments established in this Agreement.
+Such assignment may occur, including in contexts of corporate reorganization, merger, spin-off, acquisition, incorporation, asset transfer or creation of foundations or specific management entities for the Projects.
+Guardia may carry out this assignment without need for prior consent from the Contributor, provided that the third-party assignee fully assumes the terms and commitments established in this Agreement.

-The Contributor acknowledges that this possibility of assignment is fundamental to ensure the continuity, perpetuity, and scalability of Guardia's Projects, including in scenarios of international expansion, governance migration, or integration with broader technological ecosystems.
+The Contributor acknowledges that this possibility of assignment is fundamental to ensure the continuity, permanence and scalability of Guardia's Projects, including in scenarios of international expansion, governance migration or integration with broader technological ecosystems.

 13. Retroactive Effect

-This Agreement applies to all Contributions made by the Contributor to Guardia before and after the date of its signature, provided that these Contributions were submitted voluntarily and were not subject to a specific different contract with Guardia.
-By signing this Agreement, the Contributor ratifies and confirms that all previous Contributions automatically become subject to the same terms and conditions established herein.
+This Agreement applies to all Contributions made by the Contributor to Guardia before and after the date of its signature, provided that these Contributions have been submitted voluntarily and have not been the subject of a specific distinct contract with Guardia.
+By signing this Agreement, the Contributor ratifies and confirms that all previous Contributions become automatically subject to the same terms and conditions established herein.

 14. Waiver of Moral Rights

-To the maximum extent permitted by applicable law, the Contributor waives and agrees not to claim any moral rights regarding their Contributions, in favor of Guardia, its licensees, partners, and users, allowing free modification, adaptation, and distribution of the same.
+To the maximum extent permitted by applicable law, the Contributor waives and agrees not to claim any moral rights relating to their Contributions, for the benefit of Guardia, its licensees, partners and users, allowing free modification, adaptation and distribution of the same.

 15. Conflict Resolution

-Any and all controversy, doubt, or dispute arising from this Agreement ("Conflict") shall preferably be resolved amicably.
+Any and all controversy, doubt or litigation arising from this Agreement ("Conflict") will preferably be resolved amicably.

-The party feeling aggrieved shall send an extrajudicial notification to the other party, detailing the grounds of the Conflict, the intended solution, and granting a period of 10 (ten) calendar days for the other party to:
+The party feeling harmed must send extrajudicial notification to the other party, detailing the foundations of the Conflict, the intended solution and granting a period of 10 (ten) calendar days for the other party to:

-• iii. justify their refusal, if they do not agree with any of the previous alternatives.
+- substantiate their refusal, in case they disagree with any of the previous alternatives.

-Additionally, if the parties agree, an impartial technical third party may be appointed to issue a non-binding opinion, with the objective of facilitating a consensual solution based on technical and objective grounds.
+Additionally, if the parties agree, an impartial technical third party may be appointed to issue non-binding opinion, with the objective of facilitating a consensual solution with technical and objective basis.

-If consensus is not reached, the parties commit to submitting the Conflict to private mediation, to be conducted by a reputable Arbitration and Mediation Chamber, headquartered in São Paulo/SP, in accordance with the chamber's regulations and the terms of Law No. 13.140/2015.
-The mediation will be conducted by an impartial mediator, chosen by mutual agreement, and may be conducted in person or remotely.
-The mediator's fees will be equally divided between the parties.
+If consensus is not reached, the parties commit to submit the Conflict to private mediation, to be conducted by a recognized Arbitration and Mediation Chamber, based in São Paulo/SP, according to the chamber's regulations and under the terms of Law nº 13.140/2015.
+Mediation will be conducted by an impartial mediator, chosen by mutual agreement, and may be performed in person or remotely.
+The mediator's fees will be divided equally between the parties.

-If the impasse persists, the Conflict will be submitted to Common Justice, with the Court of the Capital of the State of São Paulo being elected as competent to resolve any issues arising from this Agreement, with express waiver of any other, no matter how privileged it may be.
+If the impasse persists, the Conflict will be submitted to Common Justice, with the Forum of the Capital of the State of São Paulo being elected as competent to resolve any issues arising from this Agreement, with express waiver of any other, however privileged it may be.

 16. Termination

-This Agreement may be terminated at any time, by formal written notice to Guardia, exclusively at the Contributor's initiative.
-Termination will not affect already granted licenses nor any previously submitted and accepted Contribution.
+This Agreement may be terminated at any time, through formal written notification to Guardia, exclusively at the Contributor's initiative.
+Termination will not affect licenses already granted nor any Contribution previously submitted and accepted.